Zk4-ps/EaaS-Embedding-Watermark/README.md

 python word_count.py
 ```

+### Data for Semantic Perturbation
+We also provide the embeddings for the perturbed text and the result files of several metrics.
+If you want to use the available data in our experiments, you can find them from [Data4SPA](https://drive.google.com/drive/folders/1cz0NarXRBqPdz7sKQqY3fpg8_VbtbBEQ?usp=sharing).
+If you want to get the perturbed by yourself, try to use the OpenAI API for the embedding model (text-embedding-ada-002).

 ## Semantic Perturbation Attack

 We will introduce the semantic perturbation attack on EmbMarker and WARDEN.
 (Framework of SPA is shown below.)